We are proud to be delivering Safe to Be Me© in primary schools across Scotland.

 This innovative programme uses dance to introduce topics such as racism, homophobia, bigotry, ableism and transphobia.
 Delivered in line with the key Scottish Government targets to address these areas, the project engages with Primary 6 pupils to explore themes that include identity, tolerance, acceptance, respect, ethnic and family diversity and LGBTQ communities.

 Pupils are initially introduced to these themes by our qualified team in the weeks leading up to watching a performance, which is choreographed by Scottish Ballet’s Engagement Creative Director, Lorraine Jamieson.
-Working with Scotland’s most experienced dance and music practitioners, the pupils then take part in a full-day workshop where they have the opportunity to create their own Safe to Be Me© performance; supporting them to be comfortable with who they are.
+Working with Scotland’s most experienced dance practitioners, the pupils then take part in a full-day workshop where they create their own Safe to Be Me© performance; supporting them to be safe and confident in who they are.

 To find out more about how your school can be involved in the programme, please contact email@example.com.